akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The mother’s voice broke through.
 “The girl got to take her bird home.
 Walked right out of the hall with it under her arm.”

 Beatrice heard herself laugh.
 It came out loud, too loud, like the caw of a rook startled from a branch.
 “A girl keeping her bird!
-Imagine such a thing.” *Stop talking.* But her mouth wouldn't.
+Imagine such a thing.” *Stop talking.* But her mouth wouldn’t.

 The sounds of the wheels grew thin and distant.
 Her hands were cold.
 Her legs were weak.
 It felt as if a great space had opened up between her eyes and the world, until she was staring down at another Beatrice journeying in the cart.